Upsilon decay widths in magnetized asymmetric nuclear matter: Introduction

-The outline of the paper is as follows : In section II, we describe briefly the field theoretic model of composite hadrons with quark/antiquark constituents.
-The decay width of the $\Upsilon (4S)$ to $B\bar B$ is calculated within the model using the explicit constructions for the bottomonium state $\Upsilon (4S)$ as well as the $B$ and $\bar B$ mesons in terms of the constituent quark/antiquark operators and the matrix element of the quark antiquark pair creation term of the free Dirac Hamiltonian.
+The outline of the paper is as follows : In section 2, we discuss briefly the computation of the in-medium masses of the bottomonium state ($\Upsilon(4S)$) and the open bottom ($B$ and $\bar B$) mesons in magnetized nuclear matter, using a chiral effective model.
+The Landau level contributions (for the charged $B^\pm$ mesons) as well as effects of the PV mixings on the masses of the $B$, $\bar B$ and $\Upsilon (4S)$ are studied in the presence of the external magnetic field.
+Section 3 gives a brief description of the field theoretic model of composite hadrons with quark (and antiquark) constituents used to calculate the partial decay widths of $\Upsilon$ to $B \bar B$.
+The decay width is calculated within the model using the explicit constructions for the bottomonium state $\Upsilon (4S)$ as well as the $B$ and $\bar B$ mesons in terms of the constituent quark and antiquark operators and the matrix element of the quark antiquark pair creation term of the free Dirac Hamiltonian.
 The in-medium decay width is calculated from the medium modifications of the masses of the decaying bottomonium state, as well as the produced $B$ and $\bar B$ mesons in the magnetized asymmetric nuclear matter.
-In section III, we discuss the results obtained for these in-medium decay widths in asymmetric nuclear matter in presence of strong magnetic fields.
-In section IV, we summarize the findings of the present study.
+In section 4, we discuss the results obtained for these in-medium decay widths in (asymmetric) nuclear matter in presence of strong magnetic fields.
+In section 5, we summarize the findings of the present study.